steinrue/EMSel/README.md

     Effective population size for the simulations.

+--vary_Ne <str>
+    Input the path to a .txt file containing a value of Ne in each generation.
+This overrides the -Ne flag.
+    An example of such a varying-Ne dataset is provided (sample_datasets/ibdne_raw.txt) for use in generating the IBDNe dataset.

 --data_matched <3 strs>
     Provide the path to a sample_means.txt file, a sample_missingness.txt file and a sample_sizes.table file to override the -ic, -g, -ns, and -st flags and simulate under the same initial distribution, number of generations,